Technical Analysis: A Primer

 Types of Charts

 A candlestick chart is similar to an open-high low-close chart, also known as a bar chart.
-But instead of the body of the candle showing the difference between the open and close price, these levels are represented by horizontal tick marks.
+But instead the difference between the open and close price are represented by horizontal tick marks.
 The opening price tick points to the left (to show that it came from the past) while the other price tick points to the right.

 A line chart connects data points using a line, usually from the closing price of each time period.

 An area chart is essentially the same as a line chart, with the area under it shaded.
-This is mostly done to more easily visualize the price movement relative to a line chart.
+This is done to visualize the price movement relative to a line chart.

 Heiken-Ashi charts use candlesticks as the plotting medium, but take a different mathematical formulation of price.
 Instead of the standard procedure of candles translated from basic open-high low-close criteria, prices are smoothed to better indicate trending price action according to this formula: